grogorick/evaexam_md2csv/README.md

 > **bold**
 > *italic*
 > ~~~

-> Horizontal lines via three hyphens (`---`) may be inserted at any point, e.g., to separate questions in the same directory.
+> Horizontal lines via three hyphens (`---`) are skipped during processing and may be inserted at any point, e.g., to visually (in the .md file) separate questions in the same directory.

 See [example.md](example.md).